Kyziridis/BipedalWalker-v2/ReadMe.md

 You can visit [openAI gym](https://gym.openai.com/envs/#box2d) in order to inspect this kind of environments.<br>

-3. Other dependencies : Keras, matplotlib, numpy, random, rensor flow
+3. Other dependencies : Keras, matplotlib, numpy, random, tensorflow

 4. Do not use any Python-IDE to run the code if you want to see the game-simulation (environment-render).